sui-potatoes/app/packages/grid/docs/direction.md

 # Module `grid::direction`

-The <code><a href="./direction.md#grid_direction">direction</a></code> module provides macros to check the relative positions of points on a grid as well as constants for the directions.
+The <code><a href="./direction.md#grid_direction">direction</a></code> module provides macros to check the relative positions of cells on a grid as well as constants for the directions.
 Currently, the main consumer of this module is <code><a href="./cursor.md#grid_cursor">cursor</a></code>.

 Grid axes are defined as follows:
-- X-axis: vertical axis (top->down)
+- X-axis: horizontal axis (left->right)
-- Y-axis: horizontal axis (left->right)
+- Y-axis: vertical axis (top->down)

-Hence, the (0, 0) point is at the top-left corner of the grid.
+Hence, the (0, 0) cell is at the top-left corner of the grid.

 Direction is packed as a bit field in a single byte.
 Diagonals are represented as a combination of two orthogonal directions.
 For example, <code><a href="./direction.md#grid_direction_up_right">up_right</a>!()</code> is